lmikkelc5/github_pages_template/about.md

 - Machine Learning and Algo-trading
 - Work with stats in the fianance world
 - Hopefully how to make a ton of money, but i'll settle for slightly lesser goals like becoming profitable

+## Get to know me
+Hobbies

+- Surfing
+- Rockclimbing
+- Reading
+- Guitar
+- Hiking
+- Camping

+I love spending time outdoors and trying new things.
+If I had to describe my habits when it comes to hobbies I would say a new one every month and I never finish any of them.
+The ones listed above are those that have lasted the test of time and are still in my life when possible.
+I hope to keep learning new things as I get older and find the hobbies that to me are worth pursuing long term and that bring me fulfillment in life.

 ## Contact